Bartosz-Rogala/DnD-Character-Creator/README.md

 - SpringData JPA (Hibernate)
 - Maven
 - MySQL Database
+- iText PDF

 DnD character creator allows user to quickly and easily create DnD character and generate character sheet.
 It also allows user to view all possible stats that character can have

 To be developed:
-- finish character creation
-- user account
+- user account (Spring Security)
-- view already created characters
 - upgrade created characters
+- upload image of a character